lyokha/nginx-haskell-module/README.md

 First of all, building of such a library is only possible from command-line as soon as it requires tuning of some *ghc* options not available from directive *haskell ghc_extra_flags*.
-Therefore the haskell code must be extracted in a separate file, say NgxHaskellUserRuntime.hs.
+Therefore the haskell code must be extracted in a separate file, say *NgxHaskellUserRuntime.hs*.
 Here it is.

 ```haskell
 {-# LANGUAGE TemplateHaskell, MagicHash, ViewPatterns #-}